wpswings/track-orders-for-woocommerce/README.txt

 == Changelog ==

+= 1.1.2 - Released on 27 March 2025 =
+* Enhancement: Updating the new order status icon images.
+* Enhancement: New Column section for the order tracking link.
+* New: Compatibility with the latest WP 6.7.2 and WC 9.7.1
+* Fixes: Deprecated function fixed for tracking order.

 = 1.1.1 - Released on 21 Feb 2025 =
 * New: Go pro in org plugin
 * Fix: Design issues fixes